Tips on Buying an Older Mobile Home

 Questions & Answers

-Can I move my trailer which is a 1985 model?
+Can I move my 1985 model mobile home/trailer?

 It depends on the condition of your trailer.
 Get in touch with someone who transports mobile homes and have them come out and inspect it to see if your trailer is safe to move.